Assessing the Business Process Modeling Competences of Large Language Models: Results

 \subsection{RQ 3 – Comparison to competences of human process modeling}

-Next to comparing the process generation abilities of LLMs, it is also interesting to compare the abilities of LLMs to humans.
-We decided to compare the LLMs to experts in the field of process modeling, as those are the "gold standard" for process modeling.
-As the experts who participated in this experiment were not fluent in English, but in German, we created a new dataset for the scope of this experiment.
+In addition to comparing the process model generation abilities of LLMs, it is also interesting to compare their abilities with those of humans.
+We decided to compare the LLMs to experts in the field of process modeling, as those represent the "gold standard" for process modeling.
+As the experts who participated in this experiment were not fluent in English but in German, we created a new dataset for this experiment.
 To achieve this, we utilized four German textual descriptions from Camunda\footnote{\url{https://github.com/camunda/bpmn-for-research}} and five additional textual descriptions created by a process consulting company.
-For each textual description, we had a corresponding ground truth BPMN model, with both sources providing the BPMN model and the accompanying textual description.
+For each textual description, we had a corresponding ground truth BPMN model, with both the BPMN model and the accompanying textual description provided.
 We asked 5 consultants with several years of expertise in process modeling to create a BPMN model for each of the nine textual descriptions using publicly available BPMN modeling tools.
-Each expert was provided with a complete set of nine textual descriptions, prefaced by a standardized instruction set that outlined the specific requirements and tasks to be performed.
-The instructions demanded that they create one BPMN after another to ensure the same separation between each sample as in the LLM settings.
+Each expert was provided with a complete set of 9 textual descriptions, prefaced by a standardized instruction set outlining the specific requirements and tasks to be performed.
+The instructions demanded that they create one BPMN model after another, ensuring the same separation between each sample, as in the LLM settings.
 In total, 45 BPMN models have been created by the experts.

-Similar to the LLM-generated BPMNs, the human-modeled BPMNs are analyzed to get the scores for the three quality dimensions $Q_{\text{syn}}$, $Q_{\text{prag}}$, and $Q_{\text{sem}}$.
+Similar to the LLM-generated BPMN models, the human-modeled BPMN models are analyzed to get the scores for the three quality dimensions $Q_{\text{syn}}$, $Q_{\text{prag}}$, and $Q_{\text{sem}}$.
 Results are shown in \autoref{tab:comparison_human}.
-We repeated the experiments with the LLMs on the same set of text-BPMN pairs as used for the modeling experts.
-This ensures that the base of the comparison is the same, and no difference in the complexity of the process descriptions or the number of textual descriptions distorts the comparison.
+We repeated the experiments with the LLMs on the same set of text-BPMN model pairs as used for the modeling experts.
+This ensures that the basis of comparison is the same and that no differences in the complexity of the process descriptions or the number of textual descriptions distort the comparison.